 Prelicensing courses kick off your real estate career, and you’ll have your choice of completing them online or in person.
 Your choice of course format will depend on your learning style and what suits your schedule best.

 The amount of time you’ll need comes down to how much class time you allot per week.
 You can complete all 90 hours online; those who study at a faster pace will finish in a shorter amount of time.
-If you approach it like a 40-hour workweek, you’ll finish in just under three weeks.
+If you approach it like a 40-hour workweek, you’ll finish in less than three weeks.

 • Real estate principles and practices